How Visylix achieves 1M+ concurrent streams through microservices, GPU-accelerated transcoding, distributed storage, and load balancing.

 For mission-critical surveillance, downtime is unacceptable.
 Visylix achieves 99.99% uptime through active-active clustering across multiple availability zones, automatic failover with sub-second recovery, and continuous data replication with point-in-time restore capability.

-Each component is designed for graceful degradation.
-If the AI inference cluster goes down, streams continue recording and displaying.
-If a storage node fails, recordings are seamlessly rerouted to healthy nodes.
-The system never has a single point of failure that takes down the entire platform.
+Every component is designed for graceful degradation.
+If the AI inference cluster goes down, streams keep recording and displaying.
+If a storage node fails, recordings reroute to healthy nodes.
+The platform never has a single point of failure that can take the whole system down.